cburgelab/RBNS_pipeline/docs/installation.md

 ## RNAfold

-The RNAfold program can be downloaded from [Vienna RNA](https://www.tbi.univie.ac.at/RNA/#download).
-Once downloaded and installed, be sure to add it to your $PATH (i.e. /path-to-RNAfold/bin should be on your path, so 'RNAfold' from anywhere on the command line begins the program).
+The RNAfold program should be installed via the above as the 'viennarna=2.3.5' Conda dependency.
+Check to make sure 'RNAfold' is on your path and can be called from anywhere the command line; if it isnot, it can be downloaded from [Vienna RNA](https://www.tbi.univie.ac.at/RNA/#download).
+Once downloaded and installed, be sure to add it to your $PATH (i.e. /path-to-RNAfold/bin should be on your path).